Xilinx/inference-server/_sources/quickstart.rst.txt

 Note that the :option:`--dry-run` must be specified before the subcommand!

 Some options also require `Docker-Compose <https://docs.docker.com/compose/install/>`__.
+Running tests requires using Git LFS when cloning this repository to get testing assets.

 Build or Get the Docker Image
 -----------------------------